conan-io/docs/tutorial/creating_packages/other_types_of_packages/toolchain_packages.rst

     ...

-As you can see, we are passing two profiles for the build and host context.
-The most important detail is the ``--build-require`` argument that will tell Conan that this package is meant to be used as a build requirement, taking the package to the build context and doing that ``settings`` equal the settings from the build profile and that ``settings_target`` equal the settings from the host profile.
+We employ two profiles for the *build* and *host* contexts, but the most important detail is the use of the `--build-require` argument.
+This informs Conan that the package is intended as a build requirement, situating it within the build context.
+Consequently, `settings` match those from the build profile, while `settings_target` aligns with the host profile's settings.

-Now that we have our toolchain package ready, let's build a real application.
-We will use the same application that we already cross-compiled in the :ref:`consuming_packages_cross_building_with_conan` section but adding the tool requires package as a dependency in the host profile, that will make that the application and all the requirements are built using this toolchain.
+With the toolchain package prepared, we proceed to build an actual application.
+This will be the same application previously cross-compiled in the :ref:`consuming_packages_cross_building_with_conan` section.
+However, this time, we incorporate the toolchain package as a dependency within the host profile.
+This ensures the toolchain is used to build the application and all its dependencies

 .. code-block:: bash